 Discussion paper on potential for mandatory reporting of medical device adverse events by healthcare facilities in Australia

 The Australian Government is undertaking a significant program of reform to improve the safety, performance, and quality of medical devices in Australia and improve health outcomes for patients who require medical devices.
 As part of the Australian Government Department of Health, the Therapeutic Goods Administration (TGA) regulates medical devices, and is responsible for implementing the Government's reforms.
-We have released this Discussion Paper seeking feedback on potential changes to mandatory reporting of medical device adverse events - as part of the reform program.
+We released this Discussion Paper seeking feedback on potential changes to mandatory reporting of medical device adverse events - as part of the reform program.

 Following the Senate Inquiry into the Number of women in Australia who have had transvaginal mesh implants and related matters which highlighted that the number, range, and complexity of medical devices will increase over time, the Australian Government supported working closely with healthcare facilities and state and territory health departments to find ways to increase rapid information sharing about medical device safety and effectiveness.
 An Action Plan for Medical Devices: Improving Australia's medical device regulatory framework, 2019 endorsed the TGA exploring whether it should be mandatory for healthcare facilities to report adverse events/safety problems with medical devices to the TGA.